 Course Program Outcomes

 Outcomes 1 2 3 4 5 6 7 8

-CO 1 \checkmark - - - \checkmark - - -
+CO 1 √ - - - √ - - -

-CO 2 \checkmark \checkmark - - - - - -
+CO 2 √ √ - - - - - -

-CO 3 \checkmark - - - \checkmark - - -
+CO 3 √ - - - √ - - -

-CO 4 \checkmark \checkmark - \checkmark - - - - CO 5 \checkmark \checkmark - \checkmark \checkmark - - - CO 6 \checkmark - - - \checkmark - - -
+CO 4 √ V - $\sqrt{}$ - - - -

+CO 5 √ $\sqrt{}$ - $\sqrt{}$ √ - - -

+CO 6 √ - - - √ - - -

-XI.
-JUSTIFICATIONS FOR CO - (PO, PSO) MAPPING -DIRECT
+$\textbf{XI.
+JUSTIFICATIONS FOR CO} - (\textbf{PO}, \textbf{PSO}) \ \textbf{MAPPING} - \textbf{DIRECT}$

-Course Outcomes POs / PSOs Justification for mapping (Students will be able to) No. of key competencies CO 1 PO 1 Recall (Understanding) the importance recruitment and 2 selection practices to identify the potential candidates for the suitable position and legal issues affecting recruitment.
-PO 5 Outline (Summarize) the major legal issues affecting 3 recruitment and selection to understand, analyze and communicate global, economic, legal, and ethical aspects of CO 2 DO 1 business.
-2 CO 2 PO 1 Explain the best practices and methods in responding to the 2 short-listed applicants by using job description and job specification.
+Course Outcomes POs / PSOs Justification for mapping (Students will be able to) No. of key competencies CO 1 PO 1 Recall (Understanding) the importance recruitment and selection practices to identify the potential candidates for the suitable position and legal issues affecting recruitment.
+2 PO 5 Outline (Summarize) the major legal issues affecting recruitment and selection to understand , analyze and communicate global, economic, legal, and ethical aspects of business.
+3 CO 2 PO 1 Explain the best practices and methods in responding to the short-listed applicants by using job description and job specification.
 Apply knowledge of management theories and practices to solve business problems.
-PO 2 Explain the best practices and methods in responding to the 3 102 short-listed applicants by using job description and job specification.
+2 PO 2 Explain the best practices and methods in responding to the short-listed applicants by using job description and job specification.
 (Analytical and critical thinking) abilities for data-based decision making solution.
-CO 3 PO 1 Explain the different types of ability tests that can be 2 administered as part of the employee selection process to select right candidate.
+3 CO 3 PO 1 Explain the different types of ability tests that can be administered as part of the employee selection process to select right candidate.
 Apply knowledge of management theories and practices to solve business problems.
-PO 5 Explain (Knowledge) the different types of ability tests that 3 can be administered as part of the employee selection process to understand, analyze and communicate global, economic, legal, and ethical aspects of business.
-CO 4 PO 1 Examine pre-employment testing, concepts and practices in 2 selecting the candidates by knowing prospective employee background .Apply knowledge of management theories and DO 3 practices to solve business problems.
-2 PO 2 Examine pre-employment testing, concepts and practices in 3 selecting the candidates by knowing prospective employee background (Analytical and critical thinking) abilities for data-based decision making solution.
-PO 4 Examine (Understanding) pre-employment testing, 2 104 concepts and practices in selecting the candidates by 2 knowing prospective employee background Ability to develop Value based Leadership ability.
-CO 5 PO 1 List out (Understanding) the various employment testing 2 - advantages and disadvantages to know the educational qualifications back ground.
+2 PO 5 Explain (Knowledge) the different types of ability tests that can be administered as part of the employee selection process to understand , analyze and communicate global, economic, legal, and ethical aspects of business.
+3 CO 4 PO 1 Examine pre-employment testing, concepts and practices in selecting the candidates by knowing prospective employee background .Apply knowledge of management theories and practices to solve business problems.
+2 PO 2 Examine pre-employment testing, concepts and practices in selecting the candidates by knowing prospective employee background (Analytical and critical thinking) abilities for data-based decision making solution.
+3 PO 4 Examine (Understanding) pre-employment testing, concepts and practices in selecting the candidates by knowing prospective employee background Ability to develop Value based Leadership ability.
+2 CO 5 PO 1 List out (Understanding) the various employment testing advantages and disadvantages to know the educational qualifications back ground.
 Apply knowledge of management and assessment by using various ability tests.
+2

-- PO 2 List out (Understanding) the various employment testing 3 advantages and disadvantages to know the educational qualifications back ground and personality measurement.
+PO 2 List out (Understanding) the various employment testing 3 advantages and disadvantages to know the educational qualifications back ground and personality measurement.
 (Analytical and critical thinking) abilities for data-based decision making solution.
 PO 4 List out (Understanding) the various employment testing 2 advantages and disadvantages to know the educational qualifications back ground.
 Ability to develop Value based Leadership ability.
-PO 5 Outline personality measurement and assessment by using 3 various ability tests like drug test and graphology for right candidate .Understand, analyze and communicate global, economic, legal, and ethical aspects of business.
+Outline personality measurement and assessment by using 3 various ability tests like drug test and graphology for right candidate .
+Understand , analyze and communicate global, economic, legal, and ethical aspects of business.
 CO 6 PO 1 Identify (Understanding) international recruitment and pre- 2 employment testing and ability tests procedures to evaluate background verification and selection practices issues to operate smooth functioning of domestic organizations.
-Apply knowledge of management theories and practices to solve business problems PO 5 Apply various international pre-employment testing and 3 ability tests procedures to evaluate the back ground verification of prospective candidates to understand , analyze and communicate global, economic, legal, and ethical aspects of business.
-1
+Apply knowledge of management theories and practices to solve business problems PO 5 Apply various international pre-employment testing and 3 ability tests procedures to evaluate the back ground verification of prospective candidates to understand , analyze and communicate global, economic, legal, and ethical aspects of business. etheur aspects of odomess.